ToolScoutHub | Research-Driven Technology Analysis

 How convenience can increase mental load and degrade judgment.

-• We analyze cognitive load, not feature breadth
+• We analyze long-term impact, not feature breadth.

-• We prioritize long-term use over first impressions
+• We prioritize decision clarity over first impressions.

 • AI Efficiency Metric: Why It’s the Wrong Measure